P90x review time.I don’t do a lot of reviews on my site but today I’m going to tackle the granddaddy of home workout programs, P90x.

 So if P90x isn’t as great everyone else makes it out to be, what are you suppose to do use for a home workout program?

-I know I’m in the majority when it comes to doing more negative P90x reviews, so PLEASE leave any questions or comments you have in the comment section below.
+I know I’m in the minority when it comes to doing more negative P90x reviews, so PLEASE leave any questions or comments you have in the comment section below.
 I’ll be more than happy to answer any questions you have.
 As Tony Horton would say, “Bring It!”